 What if I talk too much, go off on tangents and down rabbit holes?
 This workshop will really help.
 Having a story structure, preparing your story and knowing it's purpose really helps you focus and know what needs to be in the story and what doesn't.

 What about if I’m terrified of public speaking?
 You are in good company.
 Many people are absolutely terrified of public speaking.
 This workshop will explore ways to develop confidence, and provide a safe space to get started telling your stories.

 Do I have to stand up in front of people and tell a story?
 Nope.
-There will be story sharing in pairs and small groups, and there will be an opportunity for a few participants to tell to everyone and receive feedback if they want to, but no-one has to stand up in front of people if they don’t want to.
+There will be story sharing in pairs and small groups, and there will be an opportunity to stand up in front of others to tell your story, if you want to, but you will also be able to tell your story sitting in a circle, or not at all if you don't want to.